yqiaorong/TNG/README.md

 * bootstrap_accret.py --sim --snapnum --accret_start --accret_end

-  - [x] How to find the info of accretion rate bin start and bin end? see joob/TNG300/boots/
+  - [x] How to find the info of accretion rate bin start and bin end? see the tables below!

 * boootstrap_z.py --sim --snapnum